 Is your family office benefiting from strategic tax and wealth planning?

-Cohesive planning approach is important for complex family operations
+Formalized planning is critical for complex family offices

 And with this uniqueness comes a variety of tax and wealth planning needs as diverse and complex as the needs of each family member.
 Some families require simple assistance with bookkeeping, for instance, and may handle those needs internally.
-Still others, however, may require more in-depth wealth planning efforts around investment management, accounting, income tax considerations, succession planning, estate and wealth transfer planning and more.
+However, others may require more in-depth family wealth planning services like investment management, accounting, income tax optimization, succession planning, estate and wealth transfer planning and more.

 It’s not the dollars, it’s the complexity